dataiap/dataiap/day4/README.md

     	('have', 1689.8928262051465)
     	('was', 1660.9399256319914)

-As we can see, the results are still not satisfying because there is still a lot of noise, and non-word characters pop up a lot.
+As we can see, there is a lot of noise, and non-word characters pop up a lot.
+We will deal with this next.

-### Cleaning The Data
+### Regular Expressions and Data Cleaning

 The email dataset is a simple dump, and each file contains the email headers, attachments, and the actual message -- all of it is ascii-encoded.
 In order to see sensible terms, we need to clean the data a bit.
 This process varies depending on what your application is.
-In our case, we want
+In our case, we decided that we want

-* Reasonable english words.
-These should only contain a-z characters (this is a simplification).
+1. Reasonable words.
+These should only contain a-z characters, hyphens, and apostrophes.
+It should also start and end with an a-z character.
+1. We don't care about [stop words](http://en.wikipedia.org/wiki/Stop_words).
+We pre-decided that words like "the" and "and" should be ignored.
-* We don't care about casing.
+1. We don't care about casing.
 We want "enron" and "Enron" to be the same term.
-* We don't care about really short words.
+1. We don't care about really short words.
 We want words with 4 or more characters.

+Let's tackle each of these requirements one by one!

+#### 1. Reasonable Words (Regular Expressions)

+How do we enforce the first requirement?
+One way is to iterate through the characters in every word, and make sure they are valid:

+    arr = e.text.split()
+    terms = []
+    for term in arr:
+        valid = True
+        for idx, c in  enumerate(term.lower()):
+            if (idx == 0 or idx == len(term)-1):
+                if (c < 'a' or c > 'z'):
+                    valid = False
+                    break
+            elif (c != "'" and c != "-" and (c < 'a' or c > 'z')):
+                valid = False
+                break
+        if valid:
+            terms.append(term)

+This is a pain in the butt to write, and is hard to understand and change.
+All we are doing is making sure each term adheres to a pattern.
+Regular Expressions (regex) is a very convenient language for finding and extracting patterns in text.
+We don't have time for a complete tutorial, but we will talk about the basics.

+Regex lets you specify:

+* Classes of characters.
+You may only care about upper case characters, or only digits and hyphens.
+* Repetition.
+You can specify how many times a character or pattern should be repeated.
+* Location of the pattern.
+You can specify that the pattern should be at the beginning of the term, or the end.

+It's easiest to show examples, so here's code that defines a pattern of strings that start with either `e` or `E`, followed the characters `nron`.  `re.search` checks if the pattern is found in `term` and returns `None` if the pattern was not found.

+    import re
+    term = "enronbankrupt"
+    pattern = "[eE]nron+"
+    if re.search(pattern, term):
+        print "found!"

+The most basic pattern is a list of characters.  `pattern = "enron"` looks for the exact string `"enron"` (lower case).
+But what if we want to match `"Enron"` and `"enron"`?
+That's where character classes come in!

+Brackets `[]` are used to define a character class.
+That means any character in the class would be matched.
+You simply list the characters that are in the class.
+For example `[eE]` matches both `e` and `E`.
+Thus `[eE]nron` would match both `"Enron"` and `"enron"`.  `[0123456789\-]` means that all digits and hyphens should be matched.
+We need to escape `-` within `[]` because it is a special character.

+It's tedious to list individual characters, so `-` can be used to specify a range of characters.  `[a-z]` is all characters between lower case `a` and `z`.  `[A-Z]` are all upper case characters.  `[a-zA-Z]` are all upper or lower case characters.
+There are other shortcuts for common classes.
+For example, `\w` is shorthand for `[a-zA-Z0-9]`

+`[a-z]` only matches a single character.
+We can add a special character at the end of the class to specify how many times it should be repeated:

+* `?`: 0 or 1 times.
+For optional characters
+* `*`: 0 or more times.
+* `+`: 1 or more times
+* `{n}`: exactly `n` times
+* `{n,m}`: between `n` and `m` times (inclusive).

+For example, `[0-9]{3}-[0-9]{3}-[0-9]{4}` matches phone numbers that contain area codes.
+Note that we didn't escape the `-` because it specifies a range within `[]` and is not interpreted as a range outside the `[]`.
+This pattern fails if the user inputs `(510)-232-2323` because it doesn't recognize the `()`.
+Can you modify the pattern to optionally allow `()`?

+Finally, `^` and `$` are special characters for the beginning and the end of the text, respectively.
+For example `^enron` means that `"enron"` must be at the beginning of the string.  `enron$` means that the `"enron"` should be at the end.  `^enron$` means the term should be exactly `"enron"`.

+Great!
+You should know enough to create a pattern to find "reasonable words"!

+#### 2. Stop Words

+The `email_util` module defines a variable `STOPWORDS` that contains a list of common english stop words in lower case.
+You want to remove terms that are found in in this list.

+    from email_util import STOPWORDS
+    terms = e.text.split()
+    terms = filter(lambda term: term in STOPWORDS, terms)

+#### 3-4.
+Casing and Short Words

 To do this, we will replace the code

     words_in_email = e.text.split() # split the email text using whitespaces

-With a function that lowercases and filters all of the words in the email message
+With a function:

+    words_in_email = get_terms(e.text)

+And define `get_terms` as

     import re
-    refs_pat = '(?P<ref>[a-z]+)'
+    refs_pat = '^[a-z][a-z\'-][a-z]$'
-    refs_prog = re.compile(refs_pat)

     def get_terms(s):
         s = s.lower()
-        arr = s.split()
-        terms = []
+        terms = s.split()
-        for term in arr:
-            res = refs_prog.match(term)
-            if res:
-                val = res.group('ref')
-                terms.append(val)
-            else:
-                terms.append('')

         terms = filter(lambda term: len(term) > 3, terms)
+        terms = filter(lambda term: re.match(refs_pat, term) != None, terms)
         return terms

-    words_in_email = get_terms(e.text)
+Now when we compute the TF-IDF, we see meaningful terms.
+For example, the `family/` folder has terms such as "photos", "birth", and names.
+On the other hand, `sec_panel/` contains "panel", "blackstone" (their financial advisors), and "outline".
+Interestingly, the `deleted_items/` folder has terms like "bankruptcy", "funds", and "employees".
+It turns out, that they are all templates emailed by upset people after Kenneth made millions while Enron became bankrupt.